Down Coyote Gulch, up the Escalante, up Steven's

 Gina and Steve approaching the confluence.

 Gina and Steve in the steep walled section.
-The confluence proper is in
+The confluence proper is in the distance.

 This is close in framing.